jweingardt12/Emoji-Studio/README.md

 ## Why would you build this?

 Every company I've worked at has had one thing in common: an extremely robust library of custom Slack emojis.
-Slack provides no great way to explore this library, and it's frustrsting to understand the provenance of a given emoji.
+Slack provides no great way to explore this library, and it's frustrating to understand the provenance of a given emoji.
 Emojis are an expression of company culture, and teams deserve the ability to explore, understand, and celebrate the creativity that goes into their creation.

 ## Screenshots